sindrig/spoppy/README.rst

 You will need a Spotify Premium account.

 You will need libspotify, libffi-dev and libasound2-dev installed.

-Use your distribution's package manager.
+Use your distribution's package manager for libffi-dev and libasound2-dev.

+To install libspotify, see `Pyspotify installation <https://docs.mopidy.com/en/v0.8.1/installation/libspotify/>`_.
+(It's also available in the `AUR <https://aur.archlinux.org/packages/libspotify/>`_).

 For DBust integration you'll need python-dbus and python-gobject2.
 Use your distribution's package manager.
 Spoppy will work without these packages but won't expose it's DBus procedures.